-- (j) Notwithstanding any other provision of this chapter, with the exception of a communications services dealer reporting taxes administered under chapter 202, the department may require: - 1.
-A quarterly return and payment when the tax remitted for the preceding four calendar quarters did not exceed \$1,000; - 2.
-A semiannual return and payment when the tax remitted for the preceding four calendar quarters did not exceed \$500; or - 3.
-An annual return and payment when the tax remitted for the preceding four calendar quarters did not exceed \$100. - (2)(a) In addition to any other penalty provided by law, any person who fails to timely report and pay any tax imposed on gross receipts from utility services under this chapter shall pay a penalty equal to 10 percent of any unpaid tax, if the failure is for less than 31 days, plus an additional 10 percent of any unpaid tax for each additional 30 days or fraction thereof.
-However, such penalty may not be less than \$10 or exceed a total of 50 percent in the aggregate of any unpaid tax. - (b) In addition to any other penalty provided by law, any person who falsely or fraudulently reports or unlawfully attempts to evade paying any tax imposed on gross receipts from utility services under this chapter shall pay a penalty equal to 100 percent of any tax due and is guilty of a misdemeanor of the second degree, punishable as provided under s.
+(j) Notwithstanding any other provision of this chapter, with the exception of a communications services dealer reporting taxes administered under chapter 202, the department may require:

+1. A quarterly return and payment when the tax remitted for the preceding four calendar quarters did not exceed \$1,000;

+2. A semiannual return and payment when the tax remitted for the preceding four calendar quarters did not exceed \$500; or

+3. An annual return and payment when the tax remitted for the preceding four calendar quarters did not exceed \$100.

+(2)(a) In addition to any other penalty provided by law, any person who fails to timely report and pay any tax imposed on gross receipts from utility services under this chapter shall pay a penalty equal to 10 percent of any unpaid tax, if the failure is for less than 31 days, plus an additional 10 percent of any unpaid tax for each additional 30 days or fraction thereof.
+However, such penalty may not be less than \$10 or exceed a total of 50 percent in the aggregate of any unpaid tax.

+(b) In addition to any other penalty provided by law, any person who falsely or fraudulently reports or unlawfully attempts to evade paying any tax imposed on gross receipts from utility services under this chapter shall pay a penalty equal to 100 percent of any tax due and is guilty of a misdemeanor of the second degree, punishable as provided under s.
 775.082 or s.
+775.083.

+$\frac{1}{3}$ The tax imposed by subparagraph (1)(a)1. does not apply to:
-775.083. - $\frac{1}{2}$ (3) The tax imposed by subparagraph (1)(a)1. does not apply to: - (a)1.
-The sale or transportation of natural gas or manufactured gas to a public or private utility, including a municipal corporation or rural electric cooperative association, for resale or for use as fuel in the generation of electricity; or - 2.
-The sale or delivery of electricity to a public or private utility, including a municipal corporation or rural electric cooperative association, for resale, or as part of an electrical interchange agreement or contract between such utilities for the purpose of transferring more economically generated power;

-if the person deriving gross receipts from such sale demonstrates that a sale, transportation, or delivery for resale in fact occurred and complies with the following requirements: A sale, transportation, or delivery for resale must be in strict compliance with the rules of the Department of Revenue; and any sale subject to the tax imposed by this section which is not in strict compliance with the rules of the Department of Revenue shall be subject to the tax at the appropriate rate imposed on utilities under subparagraph (1)(b)1. on the person making the sale.
+(a)1.
+The sale or transportation of natural gas or manufactured gas to a public or private utility, including a municipal corporation or rural electric cooperative association, for resale or for use as fuel in the generation of electricity; or if the person deriving gross receipts from such sale demonstrates that a sale, transportation, or delivery for resale in fact occurred and complies with the following requirements: A sale, transportation, or delivery for resale must be in strict compliance with the rules of the Department of Revenue; and any sale subject to the tax imposed by this section which is not in strict compliance with the rules of the Department of Revenue shall be subject to the tax at the appropriate rate imposed on utilities under subparagraph (1)(b)1. on the person making the sale.
 Any person making a sale for resale may, through an informal protest provided in s.
 213.21 and the rules of the Department of Revenue, provide the department with evidence of the exempt status of a sale.
 The department shall adopt rules that provide that valid proof and documentation of the resale by a person making the sale for resale will be accepted by the department when submitted during the protest period but will not be accepted when submitted in any proceeding under chapter 120 or any circuit court action instituted under chapter 72;